UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 title: How to create a virtual machine using Terraform
 description: Learn how to create a VM using Terraform on Azure Stack Hub
 services: azure-stack
-author: Chris Black
+author: cblack
-reviewer: William Turner
+reviewer: wturner
-lastreviewed: 25/03/2020 11:00:00
+lastreviewed: 22/02/2022

 toc_rootlink: Users
 toc_sub1: How To